Oseledets: History

-Halfshaven haircuts have been worn by the inhabitants of Ukraine since the early Middle Ages.
-The Viking rulers of Kyivan Rus imitated the traditional costume and hairstyles of their Slavic subjects.
-Many of these Vikings joined the Varangian guard of the Roman Empire in Constantinople, and introduced the haircut to their comrades from Denmark.
-Subsequent generations of Viking colonists spread it to Anglo-Saxon England, and to France.
-William the Bastard of Normandy is depicted in the Bayeux Tapestry with a halfshaven haircut.
+The earliest description of a possible oseledet comes from a description of Sviatoslav, prince of the Kievan Rus'.
+Sviatoslav's appearance has been described very clearly by Leo the Deacon, who himself attended the meeting of Sviatoslav with John I Tzimiskes.
+Following Deacon's memories, Sviatoslav had a bald head and a wispy beard and wore a bushy mustache and a sidelock as a sign of his nobility.

-A closely related haircut was worn by the Wends of early medieval Poland, and later by the Polish nobility from the 12th until the 18th century.
+A closely related haircut, czupryna, was worn by the Wends of early medieval Poland, and later by the Szlachta from the 12th until the 18th century.

-During the 16th and 17th century, the Cossacks of Ukraine would shave their heads, leaving a long central strip which was often braided or tied in a topknot.
+During the 16th and 17th century, the Cossacks of Ukraine shaved their heads, leaving a long central strip which was often braided or tied in a topknot.

 The oseledets underwent a revival among romantics and nationalists during the early 20th century.
-After the Bolshevik revolution and Russian Civil War however, Ukrainian culture was suppressed as part of Stalin's de-Cossackization because many Cossacks from Ukraine had fought in the Tsarist White Army.
+Romantic painters associated Leo the Deacon's description of Sviatoslav's appearance and equestrian lifestyle with the cossacks and depicted him as such.

 After independence, the oseledets made a comeback among modern Ukrainians.
-It was seen during the Euromaidan protests of 2014, and during the Russian invasion of Ukraine in 2022.
+It was seen during the Euromaidan protests of 2014.

-Ukrainian culture

 The Ukrainian name for this type of haircut is oseledets (оселедець, literally "herring") or chub (чуб, meaning "crest").
 There are several Ukrainian surnames derived from this word.
-In the Cossacks times, the haircut carried an honorary meaning, identifying one as being a true Cossack.
-That tradition is depicted in various motion pictures such as Propala Hramota that is based on works of Nikolai Gogol.

-Historically, Ukrainians used the term khokhol amongst themselves as a form of ethnic self-identification, in order to visibly separate themselves from Russians.

 The oseledets/khokhol is a standard feature in the stereotypical image of a Ukrainian Cossack.
+This haircut is depicted in various motion pictures such as The Lost Letter that is based on works of Nikolai Gogol.

+Khokhol

+Historically, Ukrainians used the term khokhol amongst themselves as a form of ethnic self-identification to visibly separate themselves from Russians.